OfficeDev/office-scripts-docs/docs/develop/web-client-performance.md

 If your script has a critical performance need that is not solved by applying these techniques, you can manually control the workbook synchronization.
 Use the Office Scripts Async APIs to do this.
 These APIs let you batch together read and write calls in a way that is most optimal for your script.
 [Here's a primer on the Office Scripts Async APIs](excel-async-model.md).

 [!INCLUDE [Async reference documentation](../includes/async-reference-documentation-link.md)]

+## Case-by-case help

+Excel and Office Scripts are consistently evolving.
+As the platform expands to work with [Power Automate](https://flow.microsoft.com/), [Adaptive Cards](https://docs.microsoft.com/adaptive-cards), and other cross-product features, the details of the script-workbook communication become more intricate.
+If you need help making your script run faster, please reach out through [Stack Overflow](https://stackoverflow.com/questions/tagged/office-scripts).
+Be sure to tag your question with "office-scripts" so experts can find it and help.

 ## See also